Businessplan.Earlylight.io | Updated: Feb 2026

 Week 18 (Jun 16-22)

-• Set up partner-supported pilot BSF production site at Bleiblerville with biodigester integration.
+• Set up partner-supported pilot BSF production site at Bleiblerville with standardized pre-processing lanes.

 Week 19 (Jun 23-29)